Advice From 3 People Who Use Trim to Save Hundreds

 Trim helped Schmidt and his wife discover that they’d doubled up on subscriptions and were paying twice for the same thing.
 With the pet insurance fee, he estimates they’d paid it for 10 months without thinking to cancel it after losing their pet.

-Some of the subscription services Trim monitors for includes things like:
+Some of the subscription services Trim monitors for include things like:

 - Streaming TV, music, and movie services